 The advice we were given by the BLM was that quicksand likes to hang out “in the corners”.
 So that’s what we avoided – any edges or corners with rocks or canyon walls.
 Essentially, if you’re going straight down the middle and staying out of the pockets, you should be pretty safe from quicksand.

-There’s going to be mud, and lots of it.
+There’s going to be mud, and lots of it, especially once you get past The Confluence.
 The majority of it is pretty slippery, roughly the consistency of pudding, and you can pull your foot out.
 There are some sections however where the mud is more aggressive and more sticky.
 These thicker mud pockets aren’t quicksand, but they can still grab you and suck you in.
 I got stuck in one section where I couldn’t get enough force to pull myself out without a steady helping hand.
 Pay attention to the footprints of the people who came before you (there will be lots) in order to get an idea of how far into the mud you can expect to sink.

 Tips for Crossing The River